kjergens/SecretDecoder/README.md

  3 pts for style

- 5 pts for being able to also decode the images in ImageDecoder.java
+ 5 pts for also decoding the images